Advik-Gupta/Hashnode/cl3mmblji03fc3znvaq5a1q50.md

 [Instagram](https://www.instagram.com/advikguptadev/)<br>
 [Github](https://github.com/Advik-Gupta)<br>

 PS - You can also check out the youtube channel that I started recently for videos related to the startup.
 I code the startup and show you the whole journey of making it from scratch.
-The link for that will be on my profile.
+The link for that will be up.